gdaniel/emc-neoemf/README.md

+> ❗ This repository is archived.
+It won't be maintained in the foreseeable future

 # EMC Driver for NeoEMF Models
 The plugins in this repository extend the [Eclipse Epsilon](http://www.eclipse.org/epsilon/) model management framework to allow it to read and write EMF models stored in a [NeoEMF](http://www.neoemf.com/) instance.